groupdocs-redaction/GroupDocs.Redaction-Products/english/redaction/net/metadata/company/docm.md

 head_description: "Apply metadata redaction by applying filters for documents of different formats"

 ############################# Header ############################
-title: "Redact company Name from DOCM Metadata in C#"
+title: "Redact Company Name from DOCM Metadata in C#"
 description: "GroupDocs.Redactions provides a flexible API that allows to search & replace/remove any metadata property using filters."

 ######################### Download Button #######################